sahthevandal/CSAwesome/_sources/Unit-Sqrt2-Methods/topic-sqrt2-2-writing-methods.rst

 pieces, and so on.
 If you kept going it would only take six levels until your whole program consisted of 10-line methods.
 You'd still have a million lines of code and you'd have written a lot of methods.
-But you could read each method and understand, at a certain level of abstraction, what it does while only having to think about ten things at a time.
+But you could read each method and understand—at a certain level of abstraction—what it does while only having to think about ten things at a time.

 There’s no silver bullet to making a million-line program trivial to understand